 You will place figurines and other symbols and metaphors into a

 therapeutic sandtray (a wooden tray painted blue inside and filled with soft sand) while sitting comfortably on the couch and engaging in EMDR processing and resourcing.
 In between EMDR processing sets, you will have the opportunity to move the objects around and add or take them away, as your internal experiences changes and insights emerge.

 When our brains are in a relaxing light to medium trance, they can be even more open to the healing that EMDR can provide.
-You will feel safe and cozy in my zero-gravity chair, with all the blankets and pillows you need to feel extra comfortable.
+You will feel safe and cozy in my reclining couch, with all the blankets and pillows you need to feel extra comfortable.
 I will then guide you in accessing a deeply meditative state before engaging in EMDR.
 Since your eyes will be closed and this experience is very deep and internal, the combination of EMDR and trance are not recommended for clients who struggle with managing dissociation.

 How Long are Sessions?